boazbk/tcs/lec_10_efficient_alg.md

 Solving quadratic equations in several variable is a classical and extremely well motivated problem.
 This is the generalization of the classical case of single-variable quadratic equations that generations of high school students grapple with.
 It also generalizes the [quadratic assignment problem](https://www.opt.math.tugraz.at/~cela/papers/qap_bericht.pdf), introduced in the 1950's as a way to optimize assignment of economic activities.
-Once again, we do not know a much better algorithm for this problem than the one that enumerates over all the $2^n$ possiblities.
+Once again, we do not know a much better algorithm for this problem than the one that enumerates over all the $2^n$ possibilities.

 ## More advanced examples